engineer

 cam timer.jpg (8637 bytes)

 To control the motors and other mechanisms, when I was young I bought cam timers from industrial surplus stores.
 A small motor on the end drives round the drum with a series of cams in contact with microswitches.
 By adjusting the cams, any circuit connected to the microswitches can be made to switch on and off as the drum rotates.
-Cam timers are still manufactured (see the Radiospares catalogue) and they are still the simplest way of controlling a sequence of electrical devices.
+Cam timers are now obsolete (though they can still sometimes be found on ebay).
+Its still satisfying to be able to see how it's working, particularly if you are a bit intimidated by electronics.

 PLCs